-Students who attend the STEM School are expected to take ownership in their learning process.
-The school has flipped the paradigm of “seat time," so that students are the primary workers during the school day and teachers facilitate the learning process.
-Class time has limited lecture-based instruction.
-Students often take the lead in their learning through technology access, self-pacing, group work, and hands-on experiences.
-The primary structural items that impact this change are a blending learning focus, one-to-one technology integration, and the use of technology resources.
+STEM School Chattanooga expects its students to take ownership in their learning process.
+Here the paradigm of “seat time” is flipped so that students are the primary workers during the school day and teachers facilitate the learning process.
+Class time, therefore, has limited lecture-based instruction, and students often take the lead in their learning through technology access, self-pacing, group work, and hands-on experiences.
+Three components that work to impact this change are a focus on blended learning, one-to-one technology integration, and the use of technology resources.

-STEM School Chattanooga uses a grading practice that reflects a focus on student performance of content standards.
-Our belief is that student grades should reflect what students know and are able to do.
-In so doing, our grading system provides information on a student’s level of understanding and not just a number.
-Our grading practices also challenge students to produce true advanced level work as only student performance demonstrating application, synthesis, and evaluation of content is rewarded with high achievement.
+STEM School Chattanooga uses a grading practice that focuses on student performance of content standards – referred to as grading for learning.
+The belief is that student grades should reflect what students know and are able to do.
+Therefore, the grading system expresses a student’s level of understanding, not just a number.
+It also challenges students to produce truly advanced level work, since only performances that demonstrate application, synthesis, and evaluation of content are rewarded with high achievement.